-The type of analysis and the naming of the particular analysis enables Council staff to search for the relevant analysis for either consenting or monitoring purposes.
+The type of analysis and the naming of the analysis enables Council staff to search for the relevant analysis for either consenting or monitoring purposes.
 This also enables an automated process to compare two analyses reducing both time and cost to the user.
-The status of the analysis efficiently identifies for Council staff the stage at which review or assessment are at.
+The status of the analysis efficiently identifies for Council staff the stage at which analysis review or assessment are at.

-Detailed property and catchment GIS data is available from Council and is used in building Overseer analyses to ensure a robust and consistent approach to identified input parameters.
+Detailed property and catchment GIS data, including a .kml map, is available from Council and is used in building Overseer analyses to ensure a robust and consistent approach to identified input parameters.